bioinfonerd/rnaseq-to-cycif/README.md

 - Graphical Output For Results
 - Smart Way to Determine which RNA correlates with Protein
 - Transcript specificity for CyCif Antibodies
+- add python environment to improve user use

 ## Programming Rationale
  ### PART 1: Quality Control